-- A grade of “C” or higher must be earned in each required course in order for the student to receive credit for the course at Jefferson College of Nursing
+- A grade of “C” or higher must be earned in each required course in order for the student to receive credit for the course at any nursing college to which they transfer

 - A cumulative grade point average of 3.00 or higher, and a science grade point average of 3.00 or higher

-- Students who have received college credits for certain prerequisite courses on the basis of the College Board Advanced Placement (AP) Examinations may transfer these credits to Jefferson School Nursing; no prerequisite science or math courses may be replaced by AP credit
+- Students who have received college credits for certain prerequisite courses on the basis of the College Board Advanced Placement (AP) Examinations may transfer these credits to many nursing colleges, but most will not allow AP credit to substitute for prerequisite science or math courses

 - Anatomy and Physiology I & II (Biology 210/220) 8 credits

 - General Chemistry I & II (Chemistry 110/111) 8 credits

 - Introduction to Psychology (Psychology 101) 3 credits

 - Abnormal Psychology (Psychology 201) 3 credits